 By the author of Prepper’s Pantry

-It can be a major challenge when living from your stockpiled foods to get enough fruits and vegetables.
-This is dangerous because, without produce, your family can be at risk for nutritional deficiency diseases like scurvy and their immune systems will be compromised.
-A minimum of 5 servings per day is recommended, but during the long winter, how can you meet that goal with the contents of your pantry?
+A shortage of fruits and veggies in your diet is dangerous because, without produce, your family can be at risk for nutritional deficiency diseases like scurvy, and their immune systems will be compromised.
+A minimum of 5 servings per day is recommended, but during the long winter, how can you meet that goal with shelf-stable foods?

 Supplying your family with produce that will provide the necessary nutrients that their bodies need to thrive is a twofold process.
 Not only should you preserve the summer’s bounty for the winter ahead, but you should also come up with ways to add fresh greens outside of the growing season.